Skip to main content

 };

-This concept says: a type M is a Matrix if it has a scalar_type, dimension queries, element access (both mutable and const), and basic arithmetic.
+This says: a type M is a Matrix if it has a scalar_type, dimension queries, element access (mutable and const), and basic arithmetic.
 Notice what’s absent: scalar multiplication.
-This omission avoids circular constraint issues with the operator* overload for matrix multiplication.
-Instead, we provide a scale() function for generic code.
+That omission is deliberate.
+Including it creates circular constraint issues with the operator* overload for matrix multiplication.
+Instead, there’s a scale() function for generic code.

-The beauty of concepts is that any type satisfying these constraints works with our algorithms—no inheritance required.
-We can write:
+The point of the concept is that any type satisfying these constraints works with all the algorithms.
+No inheritance.
+No virtual functions.
+You can write:

 template <Matrix M>